-2Omitted by the Federal Laws (Revision and Declaration) Ordinance 1981 (27 of 1981), s.
-3 and 2nd Sch.

-(4) Separate guardians may be appointed or declared of the person and of the property of a minor.
+(2) & (3) Omitted by the Federal Laws (Revision and Declaration) Ordinance, XXVII of 1981.
+(4) Separate guardians may be, appointed or declared of the person and of the property of a minor.

-(5) If a minor has several properties.
-Court may, if it thinks fit, appoint or declare a separate guardian for any one or more of the properties.
+(5) If a minor has several properties, the Court may, if it thinks tit, appoint or declare separate guardian for any one or more of the properties.